NUbots/NUbots/module/strategy/DiveToBall/README.md

 ## Description

-Dives when the ball is close enough on the x-axis in the direction of the ball.
+Dives when the ball is close enough on the x-axis, diving in the direction of the ball.
 Intended for use by a goalie to stop the ball.

 ## Usage